jasieksz/DAAGER/docs/user/how-to-write-your-own-compute-module.md

+---
+title: How to write your own compute module?
+---

 # How to write your own compute module?

 The design of the platform eases the iterative development of compute modules.